jrperlic/software-portfolio/README.md

 `temperature.clj` is my final project from my Clojure class.
 It converts the temperature in Fahrenheit to Celsius and vice versa.

+Lastly, I learned a bit about threading in Python and so I have added `single_thread.py` to complete this portfolio.

 # Development Environment

 The programming languages that I'm most familiar with are Python and C++.
 I do all my work in Visual Studio Code.